jackyzha0/quartz/content/notes/18-internal-routing.md

 - Advertisements not authenticated (v1)
 	- attacking the network made very easy RIP is okay when …
 - moderate network or minimal IT support
+- Homogeneous network
-- Homogeneous network –With respect to link speed
+	- With respect to link speed
 - Convergence time is acceptable

 RIP Versions
 - RIP V1
 	- No support for variable length subnet masks (VLSM)
 	- No support for router authentication
+- RIP V2
-- RIP V2 –Support Classless Inter-Domain Routing (CIDR) –Support authentication (MD5)
+	- Support Classless Inter-Domain Routing (CIDR)
+	- Support authentication (MD5)
 - RIPng
 	- RIP next generation: an extension of RIPv2 to support IPv6
 	- No router authentication.
 IP routers were supposed to use IPsec for authentication